corda/corda-utxo-ledger-extensions/README.md

 ## Advanced Contract Design

-Ultimately, all of the contract design issues that have been highlighted above are implemented by the Corda 5 Advanced UTXO Extensions library, and into all of the specific implementations; for example chainable, fungible and identifiable contracts.
+Ultimately, all the contract design issues that have been highlighted above are implemented by the Corda 5 Advanced UTXO Extensions library, and into all the specific implementations; for example chainable, fungible and identifiable contracts.

 ## Base API